 Applicants will be required to declare whether they have previously availed of a Public Service scheme of incentivised early retirement.
 Applicants will also be required to declare any entitlements to a Public Service pension benefit (in payment or preserved) from any other Public Service employment and/or where they have received a payment-in-lieu in respect of service in any Public Service employment.

 Appendix 2: Competencies

-The successful candidate will have the relevant knowledge, experience, skill, achievement or aptitude which clearly demonstrates their suitability to meet the challenges of a Prosecutor in the Office of the Director of Public Prosecutions.
+The successful candidate will have the relevant knowledge, experience, skill, achievement or aptitude which clearly demonstrates their suitability to meet the challenges of an Assistant Principal Officer in the ODPP.

-Legal Knowledge, Specialist Expertise and Self Development
+Specialist Knowledge, Expertise and Self Development